obreitwi/pydemx/README.md

 are largely the same except for small differences.
 Not all programs allow their configuration files to have hostname- (or whatever) dependent sections.

-This small script addresses that issue: You can define a single skeleton file to use across all hosts that is compiled into a specific version upon invoking `pydemx`.
+This small script addresses that issue: You can define a single `.pydemx` file to use across all hosts that is compiled into a specific version upon invoking `pydemx`.